 There is an event beyond your influence that will change your life.
 It is uncertain whether it is good or bad, but avoid extravagant behavior and be true to yourself.

 The time is coming that you will have to find beauty within yourself and stop the projections you are casting on the world.
 Find the courage to change your life.
 The course of your life is beyond your knowing, but this awareness will defeat your self-delusions.

 Devil yes or no

 The Devil is about all things negative.
 Anger, violence, temptation, fear, and doubt are just some of the terrors associated with this card.
 It suggests feeling trapped perhaps in an unhealthy relationship, an addiction, or a lie.
 Without a doubt, this card is telling you no.

-Keywords: tarot cards, tarot meanings, Devil tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Devil tarot card mean, reversed meaning

 Help us improve